18F/api-program/program-planning/api-requirements.md

 4. Overwriting a file should update the API.
 5. Deleting a file should remove the endpoint

+## Devops
+* It should be our AWS.
+* It should be their domain.
+* We should ATO it.
+* The IAA should support an eventual transition.

 ~~~~~~~~

+## In other words...

 * Easy to use
   * An 18F staffer should be able to train a non-technical agency staffer on how to add, edit, and remove data easily.